luciotorelli/password-generator/README.md

   1. A typing animation to make the bot seem more lively; it was implemented with a for loop but created further bugs that were not fixable within the time frame or resources used for the project.

-  2. To allow the user to generate more than one password at the same time using the same parameters.
+  2. Allow the user to generate more than one password at the same time using the same parameters.

-  3. To allow the user to go back on their input without restarting the entire application.
+  3. Allow the user to go back on their input without restarting the entire application.

+  4. Allow the user to select lowercase, uppercase or mixed letters.